geops/mobility-toolbox-js/MIGRATION-V3.md

 ### for all Layer classes

-Layes classes inherits now from [`Evented`](https://maplibre.org/maplibre-gl-js/docs/API/classes/Evented/) and implements the [`CustomLayerInterface`](https://maplibre.org/maplibre-gl-js/docs/API/interfaces/CustomLayerInterface/).
+Layer classes inherits now from [`Evented`](https://maplibre.org/maplibre-gl-js/docs/API/classes/Evented/) and implements the [`CustomLayerInterface`](https://maplibre.org/maplibre-gl-js/docs/API/interfaces/CustomLayerInterface/).

 To add a layer use the `addLayer()` method of the map instead of the `attachToMap()` method of the layer.